Joel-Cornfield/SocialMediaApp/README.md

-# Social Media Clone
+# Social Media Application

-This project is a social media application that allows users to create profiles, post content, follow other users, and like posts.
+This project is a social media application that allows users to create profiles, post content, follow other users, chat with other users and like posts.
 It is structured into a backend API and a frontend client.

 ## Project Structure

 ```
-social-media-clone
+SocialMediaApp
 ├── backend          # Backend API
 │   ├── src         # Source code for the backend
 │   ├── package.json # Backend dependencies and scripts